lionturtle99/Pierres_Bakery-cs/README.md

 ## Description

-__
+_A terminal based application where you can order bread and pastry's from PierresBakery and get a price back_

 ## Setup/Installation Requirements

-* Clone this repository to your desktop.
+1. Clone this repository to your desktop.
-* Open you terminal.
+2. Open your terminal.
-* Navigate to the downloaded project.
+3. Navigate to the downloaded project by typing "cd (name of the project)".
-* Run "code ." to open program in VSCode to edit or view code.
+4. Run "code ." to open program in VSCode to edit or view code.
-* In your terminal, navigate to ScrabbleBoard directory.
+5. Navigate to the (name of the project) directory
-* Run "dotnet build" then afterwards "dotnet run" to make an order in your terminal.
+6. type "dotnet build" then "dotnet run" to run application in your the terminal.

-* To run tests; navigate to the ScrabbleBoard.Tests directory.
+## To run tests

+1 Navigate to the (name of the project) directory with the ".Tests" extension.
-* Run "dotnet restore" then "dotnet test" to see passing tests.
+2 type "dotnet test" to see passing tests.

 ## Known Bugs